 The parkway provides a pleasant day from Mount Vernon to Great Falls, passing through the same lands George Washington frequently traveled by horse.
 The Parkway links a group of parks that provide a variety of experiences to more than 9 million people each year.

 There are many ways to explore the Parkway.
 Ranger led programs are available year round daily at Great Falls Park, Clara Barton National Historic Site, Glen Echo Park, and Arlington House.
-Programs are available by reservation at many other locations including Turkey Run Park, Fort Marcy, Claude Moore Farm, Theodore Roosevelt Island, Lyndon Baines Johnson Memorial Grove, Dyke Marsh, and Fort Hunt Park.
+Programs are available by reservation at many other locations including Turkey Run Park, Fort Marcy, Theodore Roosevelt Island, Lyndon Baines Johnson Memorial Grove, Dyke Marsh, and Fort Hunt Park.

 Hiking trails, picnic facilities.